SPRINT

 Reading Eggs makes learning to read interesting and engaging for kids, with great online reading games and activities.

-Children love the games, songs, golden eggs and other rewards which, along with feeling proud of their reading, really motivate children to keep exploring and learning.
+And it really works!
+Children love the games, songs, golden eggs and other rewards which, along with feeling proud of their reading, really motivate children to keep exploring and learning. |

 Free access to thousands of high-quality books, loved by millions of kids grade 6 and under.